craigmparis/personal-website/README.md

 # personal-website
 A personal website designed to be used as a portfolio.

-This website uses Arlo's commit notation for standardized commit notation More information: https://github.com/RefactoringCombos/ArlosCommitNotation
+This repository uses Arlo's commit notation for standardized commit notation More information: https://github.com/RefactoringCombos/ArlosCommitNotation